Dairy Goats Udder Health

 If you are able to rule out contamination during storage and during milking then unfortunately you may have a mastitis problem in one or more dairy goats.
 The two most common ways to test for mastitis are to test the conductivity of the milk and to test the level of somatic cells (SC) in the milk.
 Testing the levels of somatic cells however may not be very accurate during later stages of lactation because dairy goats are always producing SC so during later stages of lactation the concentration of SCs per litre of milk will be quite high, even in healthy dairy goats.

 If your testing reveals that mastitis is the cause of the high bacteria counts in the milk it is important to treat the goat promptly.
 It is usually recommended to take a sample to your vet for bacterial culturing in order to determine whether it is a contagious type of mastitis or an environment type.
 Contagious types are easily transmitted during milking while environmental types are a result of inadequate bedding.
 The easiest way to prevent environmental types is to keep your goats well bedded.
-Environment types take a more management to control below is a list of management practices that can help reduce the occurrence and spread of contagious mastitis:
+Environmental types require more management.

 Dr. Paula Menzies, a professor in ruminant health management at the Ontario Veterinary College, wrote the following guide in collaboration with Ph.D candidate Colleen Fitzpatrick at the University of Saskatchewan, and Dr. Jocelyn Jansen, Phil Wilman, and Mike Foran from the Ontario Ministry of Agriculture and Rural Affairs (OMAFRA).
 We have found it to be very helpful and extremely informative.
 It has many pictures throughout, to help you identify problems in your milking goats udders.